aquashell-scripting/aquashell-scripting.github.io/index.md

 result value; //Sets the result value of the associated function\
 call funcname(arguments) => resultvar; //Calls a function with paramters (if required) and stores the result (if required)\
 if (cond1, operation, cond2) {code}; <elseif (cond1, operation, cond2) {code}> <else {code}> //Performs an if-elseif-else evaluation.
 Elseif's and else's are optional. 'operation' can either be -eq(equal), -nt(not equal), -ls(less than), -lse(less than or equal), -gr(greater than) and -gre(greater than or equal).\
-for (varname, startvalue, endvalue, step) {code}; //Performs a for-loop with positive or negative values (use -inc for 1 and -dec for -1 or a step value) while (cond1, operation, cond2) {code} //Performs a while-loop. 'operation' can either be -eq(equal), -nt(not equal), -ls(less than), -lse(less than or equal), -gr(greater than) and -gre(greater than or equal).\
+for (varname, startvalue, endvalue, step, opt:param) {code}; //Performs a for-loop with positive or negative values (use -inc for 1 and -dec for -1 or a step value.
+Param can be -eq if the loop var shall be inclusive to the loop end value, default behaviour is non-inclusive) while (cond1, operation, cond2) {code} //Performs a while-loop. 'operation' can either be -eq(equal), -nt(not equal), -ls(less than), -lse(less than or equal), -gr(greater than) and -gre(greater than or equal).\
 class name { code }; //Define a class structure method name rettype(parameters) { code }; //Implement a class method